facebookresearch/ActivityNet-Entities/README.md

 ```

 ### Acknowledgement
 We thank Chih-Yao Ma for his helpful discussions and contribution to the code on evaluation metrics.
+We also thank Elliot Klein for his contribution on the annotation collection interface.

 ### License
 This project is licensed under the license found in the LICENSE file in the root directory of this source tree.